sjt-github/Hemberg-scRNA-seq-Course/docs/23-de-real.md

 ```
 Now we can see the TPR is much higher than the FPR indicating the KS test is identifying DE genes.

 So far we've only evaluated the performance at a single significance threshold.
 Often it is informative to vary the threshold and evaluate performance across a range of values.
-This is then plotted as a reveiver-operating-characteristic curve (ROC) and a general accuracy statistic can be calculated as the area under this curve (AUC).
+This is then plotted as a receiver-operating-characteristic curve (ROC) and a general accuracy statistic can be calculated as the area under this curve (AUC).
 We will use the ROCR package to facilitate this plotting.

 ```r